reido2012/JapaneseArticleScraper/readme.txt

 Japanese Google News Article Scraper

 What is it?
-Python code that should get Google news articles that are from Japan.
+Python code that gets Google news articles from Japan.
 (If you're not blocked by Google)

 Features -